jerryli99/reverse-engineering-journey/README.md

 OK, where can we start then?
-Hummm, well, I only know some C and C++ and some Python and very little assembly.
+Hummm, well, by the time I started this repository, I only know some C and C++ and some Python and very little assembly.
+(3/8/2025 12:45 am, well, making decisions at night is usually a crazy idea, but whatever.)

 (Note: as time progresses, these stages might change or not...)